What is a Virtual CISO

 What is a Virtual CISO?

-A virtual CISO brings a wealth of experience and specialised knowledge to an organisation, performing a wide range of tasks designed to enhance and protect the company’s cyber security posture.
+A virtual CISO performs a wide range of tasks designed to enhance and protect the business’s cyber security posture.
 Here are some of the key responsibilities of a virtual CISO:

 Developing a Cyber Security Roadmap